6.7.5 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 2. 'Relevant' Children in Custody

-If the child is a 'Relevant Child' and entitled to support and services as a Care Leaver, this status remains unchanged while they are serving a custodial sentence, and the Local Authority that Looked After the child retains responsibility for providing support during their time in custody and on release.
+If the child is a 'Relevant Child' and entitled to support and services as a Care Leaver, this status remains unchanged while they are serving a custodial sentence, and the Local Authority that looked after the child retains responsibility for providing support during their time in custody and on release.

 The authority must; keep in touch with Relevant Children in custody throughout their sentence; allocate a Social Care Worker; and work with the child to prepare a Pathway Plan.
 This should cover arrangements for the support that they will be provided with on release, including arranging for their accommodation and maintenance if they will be under 18.
 The child's Social Worker should ensure that the relevant YOS Case Manager is made aware of their status as a Relevant Child.
+The Case Manager, the Social Worker and the designated Social Worker in the relevant secure establishment should work in partnership when planning for a child's release from custody and resettlement into the community, involving the Leaving Care Team if the child has passed the age of 17 years of age.

 For further information, see Leaving Care and Transition Procedure.